Task 36: Material and Energy Valorisation of Waste in a Circular EconomyWebsite: task36.ieabioenergy.com

-Participating Countries: Australia, Germany, Ireland, Italy, Norway, South Africa, Sweden, and USA
+Participating Countries: Germany, Ireland, Italy, Norway, South Africa, Sweden, USA.

 RISE Research Institutes of Sweden

 [This Task was known as ‘Integrating Energy Recovery into Solid Waste Management Systems’ in the triennium 2016-2018]

 - Definition and Objective